jfreeman812/QE-Tools/tags.md

 tag             | tag purpose      | Description
 ---             | ---              | ---
-nyi             | test code status | Not Yet Implemented - Could even be just a skeleton, but is present so we can generate reporting data. wip             | test code status | Work In Progress - test hasn't been validated yet, probably because the service is failing or not implemented skip            | test code status | this test is offline awaiting maintenance, it will still be run but will be reported as a qurantined failure or passed quarantined     | test code status | this test has been quarantined because of the jira task in the comment deploy          | test scope       | Build Verification Test - test checks that the system is running.
+nyi             | test code status | Not Yet Implemented - Could even be just a skeleton, but is present so we can generate reporting data. needs-work      | test code status | Work In Progress - test hasn't been validated yet, probably because the service is failing or not implemented skip            | test code status | this test is offline awaiting maintenance, it will still be run but will be reported as a qurantined failure or passed quarantined     | test code status | this test has been quarantined because of the jira task in the comment deploy          | test scope       | Build Verification Test - test checks that the system is running.
 Must be quick.
 Used to validate a build/deploy has a pulse and that is all.